galaxyproject/training-material/Introduction/tutorials/Introduction.md

 >
 >    > ### :question: Questions
 >    >
->    > Which chromosome contained the highest number of target genes?
+>    > Which chromosome contains the highest number of target genes?
 >    >
 >    >    <details>
 >    >    <summary>Click to view answers</summary>